Bee on green milkweed (asclepias viridis)

 Notes: Not as ornamental as others but very important ecologically.

-When to Plant Milkweed in Texas Zone 8
+When to Plant Milkweed in Texas (Zone 8 Timing)

 BEST: Fall (October–December)